zsnyder21/NeuralCryptography/README.md

 |<img src="./img/Plots/LevenshteinDistanceBlack.png"> | <img src="./img/Plots/LevenshteinDistanceWhite.png"> | <img src="./img/Plots/LevenshteinDistanceRandom.png">|
 |<img src="./img/Plots/LevenshteinRatioBlack.png"> | <img src="./img/Plots/LevenshteinRatioWhite.png"> | <img src="./img/Plots/LevenshteinRatioRandom.png">|

-Below we see plots of both Levenshtein distance and ratio as a function of image corruption.
-We can see that the ratio starts to sharply descend as we near 40% image corruption, suggesting that images corrupted beyond this point may not be able to have text properly decoded via this neural net.
-The plot of Levenshtein distance also supports this tipping point.
+We can see that the ratio starts to sharply descend as we near 20-25% image corruption for random pixels, suggesting that images corrupted beyond this point may not be able to have text decoded to an intelligible state via this neural net.
+The plot of

-ȄȄȄȄȄĶĶȄȄĶȄzȄȄĶȄ˔ĶĶĶČĶȄȄČĶĶĶȄĶČĶĶ˔ȄĶČ˔Ȅ˔ĶČĶȄȄȄȄĶ˔ȄȄȄ˔ĶĶČĶȄĶČĶȄȄĶȄȄĶĶȄČ˔ĶĶȄĶĶĶĶȄĶȄĶ˔ĶĶȄĶȄ˔ĶȄȄȄĶȄČĶĶȄȄȄĶȄȄĶĶȄĶĶĶȄ˔Ķ˔ȄĶĶĶȄȄČȄĶȄȄĶĶȄĶĶĶĶĶČČȄȄȄ˔ČȄȄĶĶȄȄČȄȄȄĶȄĶȄĶȄȄČĶrȄĶĶ˔ĶČȄĶȄĶĶČĶČĶČȄĶĶ˔ȄȄȄȄĶȄȄČȄĶĶĶČĶȄ˔˔ČȄȄȄȄȄĶȄĶČȄrĶĶĶČĶ˔ĶȄȄĶĶȄȄȄĶȄČɖĶĶ,ĶĶĶĶ˔ȄȄ˔ȄȄĶĶȄĶ˔˭˔ȄȄČĶ˔ȄzĶĶȄȄĶĶȄČČȄĶȄĶČĶȄ˔ȄȄ`Ȅ˔űČ˔Ķ`ȶɽĶČȄĶĶȄ˔ȄĶĶČĶČ˔ČzzĶȄ`ɼĶȄȄȄ˔ȄȄňĶĶȄĶȄĶĶ˔Ȅ˔ĶĶ˔ȄĶĶȄĶĶzȄĶĶĶȄĶĶȄȄȄĶȄĶȄĶČȄrȄȄȄĶĶĶĶĶĶzȄȄĶȄȄĶz·ĶȄĶĶȄĶĶĶȄ˔Ķ˔Ķ˔ĶĶŋȄhĶȄĶ˔ȄȄĶȄČzĶȄȄɖĶƇĶŋȄĶČĶĶȄɼĶǇĶȄĶȄ˯ĶȄĶɖĶȄȄƢĶĶȄȄȄ`Ķ·ȄĶȄĶȄĶ`Ķ˔ȄĶĶĶĶĶĶȄĶČȄȄČȄ˔Ȅ`ĶȄ˔ȄĶĶĶĶ`ĶČĶĶȄĶĶĶĶĶȄČȄ˔,ȄČzĶ˔ȄĶĶɖČ˔ĶĶ˔ĶĶĶĶĶŋĶĶ˔·Ȅ˔ȶĶ˔ČˢŨ`eɖʩĶɶ˔Ķr¼˔ɖĶ˔ɖĶ¸ɖǊȄĶɶz˭Ķ`ĶȄȄƠ`ĶzȄĶɽĶȄČĶĶĶĶȄ˔ĶČȄȄČȄȄȄȄȄĶĶĶČČzĶnȄĶȄĶĶȄĶĶĶĶČȄ˔˔ȄĶĶĶĶČ˔ĶĶĶĶȄČĶȄȄĶfĶĶČȄĶȄĶȄȄrȄĶȄȄȄĶĶĶĶĶȄĶĶĶČ˔ĶĶȄČȄȄČȄĶĶȄȄĶȄȄĶĶȄȄȄĶĶȄĶĶĶȄĶȄĶȄĶĶȄĶȄĶȄĶĶĶȄĶȄĶĶȄȄĶĶĶĶȄĶȄȄȄȄȄȄȄȄĶȄĶĶȄĶȄĶȄȄȄrĶĶȄȄȄĶȄȄĶȄĶ˔ĶĶȄĶȄČĶĶȄȄČȄȄȄȄĶĶĶȄȄĶČȄȄĶȄȄȄȄȄĶĶĶČĶȄȄȄȄȄ˔ĶȄĶȄĶȄȄĶɖĶȄȄĶĶȄȄĶČȄȄȄȄȄȄȄ˔ČĶĶĶĶĶȄĶČĶĶĶrȄĶČĶĶČĶȄȄĶĶČĶȄȄȄĶȄȄȄĶȄĶȄĶČȄČȄȄ
+Levenshtein distance also supports this tipping point.

+As I briefly mentioned earlier, corrupting entirely with white pixels leaves us far worse off than random or black pixels.
+This is because the entire image tends towards a constant color.
+Black is an exception to this rule because the neural net decodes black as a null character, which has no effect on our string because it is not displayed.
+With random pixels there is variety in the image, which allows for better decoding to take place.

+## Conclusions
+We are able to encode text into images and decode the text with 100% accuracy, provided the image has not been corrupted.
+This neural net serves as a public key encryptor.
+Anyone who gets their hands on these class definitions and the model weights is capable of both encrypting and decrypting the data.

+## Future Work
+Improvements that could be made:

+* Revise the neural net such that fixed sized inputs are not required.
+* Devise a way to make this a private key style encryptor/decryptor